WamashuduSengani/portfolio/README.md

     run `npm install` in the terminal of your preferred IDE while in the project's directory

-* In the project's directory run `npm start` then the project will run in development mode on your browers or alternatively you can open the
+* In the project's directory run `npm start` then the project will run in development mode on your browser or alternatively you can open the
-`http://localhost:` that will bwe displayed in your IDE's terminal
+`http://localhost:` that will be displayed in your IDE's terminal

 # LINKS TO THE DEPLOYED VERSION